+'''

+void (BlockHandler) (blockData, pptv, pReadmask)

+pointer blockData;

+OSTimePtr pptv;

+pointer pReadmask;

+'''

-void (BlockHandler) (blockData, pptv, pReadmask) pointer blockData; OSTimePtr pptv; pointer pReadmask; Sometimes block handlers need to adjust the time in a OSTimePtr structure, which on UNIX family systems is generally represented by a struct timeval consisting of seconds and microseconds in 32 bit values.
-As a convenience to reduce error prone struct timeval computations which require modulus arithmetic and correct overflow behavior in the face of millisecond wrapping through 32 bits, void AdjustWaitForDelay(pointer /waitTime, unsigned long / newdelay /)
+Sometimes block handlers need to adjust the time in a OSTimePtr structure, which on UNIX family systems is generally represented by a struct timeval consisting of seconds and microseconds in 32 bit values.
+As a convenience to reduce error prone struct timeval computations which require modulus arithmetic and correct overflow behavior in the face of millisecond wrapping throrugh 32 bits, has been provided.

+'''

+void AdjustWaitForDelay(pointer /waitTime, unsigned long / newdelay /)

+'''